-Used with permission From Fatigued to Fantastic (Penguin/Avery Oct 2007).
+[The following is reprinted with permission From Fatigued to Fantastic (Penguin/Avery Oct 2007).]

 Because of the immune dysfunction present in CFS and Fibromyalgia, most of us have had not one, but many different infections associated with our illness.
 These include Yeast/Candida, Viral infections, Parasites, and Antibiotic Sensitive Infections (including Lyme and many others).
 Unfortunately, the tests we have available are largely geared toward picking up early infections, and miss most chronic infections.
 We have discussed viral infections and the problems with lab testing elsewhere.
 In addition, Professor Montoya will be presenting his placebo controlled research results later this month on using Valcyte to address CFS at the Baltimore HHV-6 conference.
 I suspect the results are positive as the drug company offered me $1,500 to come to a meeting discussing the results (I declined), but I look forward to seeing the results as we have found Valcyte to be very helpful in those with HHV 6 IgG blood tests of 1:320 or higher.

 The good news is that you do NOT need to address most of the infections seen in CFS/FMS.
 Most of these infections are called "opportunistic", which means they get quickly eliminated when your immune system gets healthy.
 Because of this, addressing with the SHINE Protocol will result in 91 percent of you getting better without antibiotics (see our research study).
 In addition, natural therapies to boost immune function can be very helpful.
 As your immune system recovers, your body will eliminate most infections on its own.